kgourgou/parallel-kmc-gpu/README.md

 This code contains my initial experiments to accomplish this.
 It supports multiple GPUs and, up to my benchmarks at least, it offers a modest speed-up even though it is un-optimized.
 It is **not** production-level code; at this point, it can only simulate an 1D Ising system.
+It's been a while since I wrote it, so I can't guarantee it will run on your system.
 I only share it as a proof of concept.
 I have since moved on to implementing code in [SPPARKS](http://spparks.sandia.gov); see also [2].